Updated on February 6th, 2023 by Samuel Smith

 Recent highlights include announcing the financial close and transfer of the second group of assets for the $12 billion gasification and power joint venture with Aramco, ACWA Power and Air Products Qudra in the Jazan Economic City, Saudi Arabia, continuing to advance mega-scale hydrogen energy projects globally, and increasing the quarterly dividend by 13 cents per share to $1.75 per share.
 This extended their dividend growth streak to 41 consecutive years.

 The streamlining initiatives undertaken by Air Products & Chemicals in the past several years have led to significant profitability improvements for the industrial gas giant.
 The company’s EBITDA margin trend over the last several years can be seen below:

 Air Products & Chemicals has expanded its adjusted EBITDA margin by 900 basis points since the second quarter of 2014 – a significant improvement, which has combined with growing adjusted EBITDA to drive higher earnings-per-share and dividends.

-Air Products & Chemicals’ growth over the coming years will be driven by a continued recovery from the coronavirus pandemic, which negatively impacted the U.S. economy last year.
+Air Products & Chemicals’ growth over the coming years will be driven by continued recovery from the coronavirus pandemic, which negatively impacted the U.S. economy last year.
 It will also grow due to international expansion, as the company’s Gases Asia business has delivered the highest growth rate in the recent past, although its American business remains the largest segment.

 Air Products & Chemicals has a number of growth projects either recently completed or scheduled to be completed in the coming months.
 Some of these investments around the world include building a second liquid hydrogen plant in California, a new air separation unit (ASU) in Minnesota, an ASU plant in India, and helium investments in Algeria.
 Air Products & Chemicals separately announced that it will build the first hydrogen fuel cell vehicle fueling station in Saudi Arabia, along with oil giant Saudi Aramco.